NFL Studio Host

 Berman is also honored to have a tree statue carved in his likeness along with 30 others closely identified with Buffalo.
 It stands near statues of Jim Kelly and Andre Reed in front of The Big Tree Inn near New Era Field, proving that no one circles the wagons like the Buffalo Bills.

 Berman graduated from Brown University in 1977 with a Bachelor of Arts degree in history.
 His first broadcasting position came while he was a student at Brown as sports director for WBRU Radio and commentator for basketball, football, ice hockey and baseball games.
-He also assisted NBC Sports telecasts in New England – including the memorable Game 6 of the 1975 World Series – and served as a correspondent for WEAN, a Providence, R.I. news radio station.
+He also assisted with NBC Sports telecasts in New England – including the memorable Game 6 of the 1975 World Series – and served as a correspondent for WEAN, a Providence, R.I. news radio station.
 In November 1991, he was inducted into the Brown University Athletic Hall of Fame, and in May 2007 he received an honorary Doctor of Humane Letters degree from his alma mater.

 Berman began his career as a disc jockey at WERI in Westerly, RI, hosting a news-oriented talk show and covering high school football and basketball games.
 One year later, he joined WNVR Radio in Waterbury, Conn., broadcasting high school football games, co-hosting a sports talk show and doing traffic reports.